MitVinay/youtube_chrome/README.md

 ### Instant Exploratory Data Analysis (EDA)
 The tool performs instant EDA on user comments, offering influencers immediate, actionable insights into audience sentiment and preferences.
 This saves time and enhances productivity while fostering a deeper connection with viewers.

-### Scalability
-The project is designed with scalability in mind, ensuring that it can handle increasing data volumes, user interactions, and evolving content analysis needs.
-By leveraging a robust architecture and cloud-native technologies, the system can easily scale up or down based on demand.
-As the user base grows or content complexity increases, the solution adapts without sacrificing performance.
-Additionally, the integration of a CI/CD workflow ensures that updates and enhancements can be delivered continuously, maintaining operational efficiency as the system scales.
-This approach not only streamlines maintenance but also mitigates issues like model drift and data changes, which are common challenges in growing systems.

 # Project with Action

 Demo link: https://drive.google.com/file/d/1npN_uNfw0DPjpdRgQM2HPfaKkceIvEU0/view?usp=sharing